The Book with Seven Seals

 The oratorio takes the entire sacred narrative of the Book of Revelation as its subject, using selected texts.
 Through the narrator (tenor), the celestial symbology is introduced as visionary material, while the solo voices, ensembles and choruses enact scenes and responses to events as they unfold.
-The score employs full orchestral resources including important passages for solo pipe organ.
+The score employs full orchestral resources including passages for solo pipe organ.

-The presentation of the ultimate catastrophe and consummation of the divine process in world history stretches the conventional boundaries of devotional or narrative subject-matter in oratorio, in a way that reflects the extreme preoccupations of its time and yet remains obedient to the formulations of the genre.

 Textual structure

 The oratorio is arranged in two main parts, with a prologue in heaven.

 Prologue in Heaven

 The principal soloist is Saint John (tenor) who, as narrator, opens with words of devotion to God the eternal, and to Christ the redeemer.
 The voice of God (bass) announces that He is the Alpha and Omega, and will show what must come.
 John then paints the vision of the throne in heaven, the rainbow, the 24 elders, the seven spirits, the sea of glass and the four living creatures.
 In turn the creatures and the elders sing praises.
 Angels then ask, who is worthy to open the book with seven seals which is in the hand of Him who sits on the Throne.
 John observes that no-one is found worthy, but then sees the Lamb that was slain, standing before the throne, that redeemed men with its blood, and John leads and the Chorus repeats and develops the phrases as the Lamb takes the book (Chorus: Die Vision des Lammes).
 John describes how everything falls down and worships, and introduces the chorus of worship to the Lamb.
 So ends the prologue.